glynawe/Vanilla/vanillaC.md

 ## Looping Statements

     Loop  = For | While.
-    For   = [NAME ":"] "(" NAME "=" Expression  (":" | "..")
+    For   = [NAME ":"] "for" "(" NAME "=" Expression  (":" | "..")
 Expression ")" Statement.
     While = [NAME ":"] "while" "(" Expression ")" Statement.

     Break = "break" [NAME] ";".

-looping statements may be labelled with a name to be used by `break` statements. `break` exits any looping statement.
+Looping statements may be labelled with a name to be used by `break` statements. `break` exits any looping statement.
 Either the loop that is named, or the innermost loop if no name is given.
 An break statement can only appear inside a looping statement.
 A named break statement can only appear inside a looping statement with the same name.
 A break statement within a switch statement have a name.

 A `loop` statement continues looping until an applicable `break` statement is executed.